 SNACKS

-What do we buy in bulk?
+What groceries does our large family buy in bulk?

 The very nature of buying in bulk is that you are buying mass quantities of something and therefore, it costs more.
 Here are a few tips for buying in bulk: